 1. Vintage radios

-Some of their options – like this Jetsons-style 1957 Arvin 5561 Tube AM clock radio pictured below – have also been modified to have the ability to play Bluetooth MP3s.
+Some of their options, like the Jetsons-style 1957 Arvin 5561 Tube AM clock radio pictured below, have also been modified to be able to play Bluetooth MP3s.
 You can play songs using a cable or any MP3-playing device like iPhones, Androids, iPods, and iPads.
 Their main collection of radios for sale don’t come with the capability but it can be added for an extra fee.

 2. Portable BBQs

 When they’re closed, Mon Oncle’s portable BBQs resemble quaint old-fashioned briefcases.
-Open, the tabletop grills can be used at the campground to cook anything from burgers to hot dogs.
+When they’re open, the tabletop grills can be used at the campground to cook anything from burgers to hot dogs.

-With their briefcase design, these portable BBQs are easy to carry around and store when not in use.
+The briefcase design makes the grills easy to carry around and store when not in use.
 They’re available in a variety of colors online.

 3. Vintage-style lanterns

-Weatherite’s lanterns have the look of traditional kerosene lanterns but use more efficient LED bulbs.
+Weatherite’s lanterns have the look of traditional kerosene lanterns, but they use more efficient LED bulbs.
 The battery-powered lanterns put off light from a glass globe and feature a knob to adjust the brightness.
 You can find them on Amazon here.